 Let go of your own agenda.
 Instead of trying to direct the flow of conversation, giving advice, trying to solve the speaker’s problems (or feeling overwhelmed and unintentionally minimizing or denying negative feelings they communicate), just be there.
 If the conversation turns to intense emotional issues and we want to help, many of us jump into the role of rescuer – but the truth is that individuals are best helped by being given the room to speak their feelings and discover the answers to their questions and solutions to their problems themselves.
 The greatest gift you can give to a friend or lover or family member struggling with difficult life problems is not your opinion but your warm presence and a listening ear.
 The best thing you can do is to convey the following message: “I understand how you’re feeling right now.”
 In Dr. Gottman’s words, “Although we can’t eliminate all the pain life presents our friends and loved ones, we can offer one another immeasurable support in difficult times simply by listening in authentic, empathetic ways.”

-Think about these tips this week!
-And next week!
-Think about them often.
+Think about these tips often.

-*Please note: Today’s post on active listening is meant to share the importance of communicating curiosity and attention in conversations with your partner, friends, and family, and to serve as a basic guide to expressing this interest with verbal and nonverbal cues.
-As we previously discussed in “Myth vs. Reality: Debunking Relationship Dos and Dont’s,” communicating using active listening skills in attempting to reach conflict resolution will not save your relationship!
+*Please note: This post on active listening is meant to share the importance of communicating curiosity and attention in conversations with your partner, friends, and family, and to serve as a basic guide to expressing this interest with verbal and nonverbal cues.
+As discussed in “Myth vs. Reality: Debunking Relationship Dos and Dont’s,” communicating using active listening skills in attempting to reach conflict resolution will not save your relationship!
 As Dr. Gottman explained in an interview with Psychotherapy.net, when you are experiencing conflict, “real empathy comes from going: ‘You know, I understand how upset you are.
-It really hurts me that I’m messing up this way, and I’ve got take some action.’
+It really hurts me that I’m messing up this way, and I’ve got to take some action.’
 Real empathy comes from feeling your partner’s pain in a real way, and then doing something about it.”